 - 2 tbsp Cocoa Powder for dusting

-(Use whisk attachment) Beat cold heavy cream and 3 tbsp of sugar in the cold bowl, until stiff peaks appear.
-Set aside (in the refrigerator.)
+- Use whisk attachment to beat cold heavy cream and 3 tbsp of sugar in the cold bowl, until stiff peaks appear.
+Put whipped cream in the refrigerator until ready to use.

-Heat up water in a double boiler over medium heat and lower heat to medium-low.
-Cook yolks and 1/2 cup of sugar in the double boiler over medium-low heat, slowly stirring the whole time, for 7-10 minutes.
-(Until eggs are 140-145 F.) Take off heat.
+- Heat up water in a double boiler over medium heat and lower heat to medium-low.
+Add egg yolks and 1/2 cup of sugar and gently whisk to mix.
+Cook yolks and sugar in the double boiler over medium-low heat, slowly stirring the whole time, for 7-10 minutes.
+(Until eggs are 160°-165° F.) Take off heat.

-Add Amaretto and, using a whisk attachment, beat egg yolks until thickened and light in color.
+- Add Amaretto and beat egg yolks with a whisk attachment on the immersion blender or hand held mixer.
+Beat until thickened and light in color.

-Cover with half of mascarpone cream mixture, making sure it even all over.
+- Cover cookie layer with half of mascarpone cream mixture, making sure it even all over.

-Dust with cocoa powder and refrigerate overnight.
+- Dust with cocoa powder on top, cover the dish with plastic wrap and refrigerate overnight.
 (Or for at least 6 hours.)

 Originally published on Will Cook For Smiles on February 22, 2015.